 While development proceeded apace in some areas, much of the land that now forms part of Woollahra Park appears to been under-utilised.
 Some of the area was leased to Chinese market gardeners.
-In 1901, it was recorded that the area now occupied by Woollahra Park was 'swampy and undrained.'8 Nearby Scots College developed a strong sporting association with the local area by the early 1900s foreshadowing future land uses.
+In 1901, it was recorded that the area now occupied by Woollahra Park was 'swampy and undrained.'
+By the early 1900s, nearby Scots College had developed a strong sporting association with the local area, foreshadowing future land uses.